 James Alexander-Sinclair MSGD is one of the foremost garden designers in the United Kingdom.
-He has designed gardens from Cornwall to the Western Isles and from London to Moscow.
-He is a full member of the Society of Garden Designers, he is also an award-winning writer, frequent broadcaster and a compelling after-dinner speaker, awards presenter and events host.
+He has designed gardens from Cornwall to the Western Isles, from London to Moscow.
+As a full member of the Society of Garden Designers, he is also an award-winning writer, frequent broadcaster and a compelling after-dinner speaker, awards presenter and events host.

 James Alexander-Sinclair – rather like a careless tightrope walker – stumbled into gardening from cocktail shaking, being Father Christmas and the more scurrilous end of journalism by accident nearly twenty years ago.

 Beginning in London he set up Terra Firma Landscapes which, after six years of laying lawns, building walls and moving barrow loads of earth around, he sold in order to move his family to Northamptonshire.
 At the same time, he progressed to the less muddy end of gardening by developing the design side of the business.